kishikawakatsumi/swift-magic/README.md

 ```

 ## Requirements
-SpreadsheetView is written in Swift 3.
+swift-magic is written in Swift 4.2.
 Compatible with iOS 8.0+

 ## Installation